The CCES advanced certificate prepares students for the rigours of post-secondary studies in the broad field of

 CCES provides a background in educational theory, Canadian educational context, and Canadian culture.
 Crucial skills required to be successful in Canadian post-secondary programs such as research skills, critical thinking skills, academic communication skills and problem-solving skills, are provided through an educational studies context.
 Opportunities are provided for students to improve their writing and presentation skills, increase their familiarity with Canadian cultural practices, and engage in Canadian communities are integrated into the program.
 Assistance with applying to advanced post-secondary programs is provided.
 The CCES student will be well-prepared to apply to, and succeed in, an academic program at a Canadian post-secondary institution.

 Program Length: 2 terms, 8 months (equals 1 academic year)

-Program Level: Advanced Certificate (requires a Bachelor’s degree for admission)
+Program Level: Advanced Certificate (requires a Bachelor’s degree for admission).
+At Brock University this certificate is housed in the undergraduate division.

 |FALL TERM||September to December|